Fiserv/developer-studio-support/docs/guides/workspaces.md

 ix.
 Hit Create button

-d.
+e.
 View CSR Details by selecting the View button in the CSR table (only available after creating/adding a CSR)

-e.
+f.
 Download CSR and upload to Apple to complete the CSR process for your application

 6) Update Settings